Tearfund

 Key Partnership Criteria

-1. Christian Faith Foundation - Organizations must be motivated by Christian faith and demonstrate God's commitment to justice, mercy, and the poor
+1. Christian Faith Foundation - Organisations must be motivated by Christian faith and demonstrate God's commitment to justice, mercy, and the poor

-2. Local Presence and Knowledge - Tearfund prioritizes working with locally-led grassroots organizations already operating in communities
+2. Local Presence and Knowledge - Tearfund prioritises working with locally-led grassroots organisations already operating in communities

-3. Focus on the Poorest - Partners must demonstrate commitment to reaching the most marginalized and vulnerable populations
+3. Focus on the Poorest - Partners must demonstrate commitment to reaching the most marginalised and vulnerable populations

 4. Holistic Approach - Projects should address both symptoms and causes of poverty

-5. Church Connection - Strong preference for church-based or church-connected organizations
+5. Church Connection - Strong preference for church-based or church-connected organisations

-6. Organizational Capacity - While Tearfund supports capacity building, partners need foundational organizational structures
+6. Organisational Capacity - While Tearfund supports capacity building, partners need foundational organisational structures

 7. Long-term Commitment - Tearfund seeks sustainable, long-term relationships rather than one-off projects